 (L) Postmarked 1911.

-(R) Another 'Lithochrome' card, by the same folks that brought you 'Sexichrome,' 'Octochrome,' and 'Commercialchrome' postcards.
+(R) Another 'Lithochrome' card, by the same folks (Chicago Collotype Co.) that brought you 'Sexichrome,' 'Octochrome,' and 'Commercialchrome' postcards.

-1905 grant.
-Replaced (1979) and incorporated into the Grant County Public Library.
+Replaced (1979) and the library was incorporated into the Grant County Public Library.

 (L) E.C.
 Kropp postcard for Clark's Variety Store of Milbank.

 (R) Photo postcard, stamped but never mailed.
 Shows window details plus what looks like a livery barn in the background.

 1902 Carnegie grant: replaced.
 Somehow this building seems just right in the hometown of the Corn Palace.
 Now, it is known as the Carnegie Resource Center, and is said to hold Corn Palace memorabilia.
 The building also houses a genealogical collection.

 (L) Rotograph card, mailed in 1905.